 Very often companies will provide an estimation of the weight of their packages when sending them out to be shipped.
 This is usually fine for small-scale operations, but if you’re trying to scale up your business, this isn’t a viable option at large scales and long term.
 International packages will be re-weighed by local carriers so they can calculate shipping costs.
 If you provide them with an estimate, they will probably measure something different themselves.
 If the difference is large enough, they will usually charge additional fees.

-The best way to address this issue is to invest in a precise scale and implement weighing the package before it is labelled and sent off.
+The best way to address this issue is to invest in a precise scale and implement weighing the package before it is labeled and sent off.

 6. Pick the right locations